-Our testers think the Montane is very easy to put on.
+The Montane is very easy to put on.
 Only two actions are required when donning this snowshoe.
 First, pull the yellow nylon strap tight across the forefoot.
 Second, pull the rubber strap tight around the heel.
 That's it.
 The buckles on both straps do the rest of the work.
 For faster removal, the front two straps are linked by a bit of webbing that allows the hiker to open both at once.

-While this offering from Atlas does well in some ways, our testers aren't convinced that it is a lot better than osme cheaper models.
+While this offering from Atlas does well in some ways, our testers aren't convinced that it is a lot better than some cheaper models.
 That is unless you know you want the strapped deck-to-binding connection.

 — Ian McEleney